skotzko/oldblog/_posts/2015-04-06-computing-the-battle-of-the-futures.md

 - abundance
 - distributed systems
 ---
+# Computing and the Battle of the Futures

 <img class="lazy center img-center" data-src="/images/gun.jpg">

 One of my earliest memories is of a decrepit, dusty blue Toyota pickup truck lazily rolling past our house.
 It was June 1991, and my family lived in N'Djamena, Chad.
 I was five.